scriptedbyvedant/autograder_v2-main/README.md

 - **Authentication fails** – Verify the `professors` table exists and that the email ends with `@stud.hs-heilbronn.de` (validated in the UI).

 ## Further Documentation
-Extended design notes, data-flow diagrams, and educator guidance are available under `pdf_utils/docs/`:
+Extended design notes, data-flow diagrams, evaluation summaries, and educator guidance live in `project_docs/`:
 - `ARCHITECTURE.md`
 - `DATA_FLOW.md`
 - `DESIGN.md`
+- `EVALUATION.md`
 - `Educator_Guide.md`
+- `project_report.md`

 ## Open Source Credits
 LLM AutoGrader is only possible thanks to the maintainers of the following open source projects (grouped by how we use them):